rwieruch/blog_robinwieruch_content/neural-networks-deeplearnjs-javascript.md

 }
 {{< /highlight >}}

 The `generateRandomRgbColors()` function creates partial data sets of a given size m.
 The data points in the data sets are colors in the RGB color space.
 Each color is represented as a row in a matrix whereas each column is a **feature** of the color.
 A feature is either the R, G or B encoded value in the RGB space.
-The data set hasn't any labels yet, so the training set isn't complete, because it has only input values but no output values.
+The data set hasn't any labels yet, so the training set isn't complete (also called unlabeled training set), because it has only input values but no output values.

 Since the programmatic approach to generate an accessible font color based on a color is known, an adjusted version of the functionality can be derived to generate the labels for the training set (and the test set later on).
 The labels are adjusted for a binary classification problem and reflect the colors black and white implicitly in the RGB space.
 Therefore a label is either [0, 1] for the color black or [ 1, 0 ] for the color white.